 Why is records management important?

 The importance of records management lies in how it oversees information that’s been created, received, maintained, and disposed of (regardless of the document’s format).
-In other words, records management is important because it ensures vital records are preserved and supervises records throughout their lifecycle, including compliance with set retention procedures.
+In other words, records management is important because it ensures that vital records are preserved and it supervises records throughout their lifecycle, including compliance with set retention procedures.

 8 benefits of efficient records management